Home

 We might think that Miracle fruit and Acorn squash are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Miracle fruit and Acorn squash Facts such as their taste, shape, color, and size are also distinct.
 The difference between Miracle fruit and Acorn squash is explained here.

-The amount of calories in 100 gm of fresh Miracle fruit and Acorn squash with peel is Not Available and 40.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Miracle fruit and Acorn squash with peel is - and 40.00 kcal and the amount of calories without peel is 35.00 kcal and 34.00 kcal respectively.
 Thus, Miracle fruit and Acorn squash belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Miracle fruit and Acorn squash is Ericales and Cucurbitales respectively.
 Miracle fruit belongs to Sapotaceae family and Acorn squash belongs to Cucurbitaceae family.
 Miracle fruit belongs to Synsepalum genus of S. dulcificum species and Acorn squash belongs to Cucurbita genus of Pepo species.
 Beings plants, both fruits belong to Plantae Kingdom.

 Low Calorie Fruits